 Main exhibition space

 Located at the far end of the museum by the Legacy gallery.
 The Campaign Zone is an exhibitions and community space that aims to shed light on the legacies of transatlantic slavery and to raise awareness of the modern forms of slavery existing in the world today.
-The current exhibition is White Gold.
+The current exhibition is Brutal Exposure: the Congo.

 Anthony Walker Education Centre